KyleM157/jettywatch/pages/board_reviews/Roberts_Army_Knife_Review.md

 ## Final Thoughts

-This board almost ended up on Craigslist for $180 after just a few surfs.
+This board ended up on Craigslist for $180 after just a few surfs.
 No pressure dings, barely used.
 I’m glad nobody bought it.

 Once I figured out the fin setup, the Roberts Army Knife became a reliable daily driver.
 It’s not perfect, but it’s trustworthy in heavier surf, maneuverable without being twitchy, and surprisingly versatile.
 I’d definitely consider another Roberts board in the future—this one outperformed a few locally shaped and off-the-rack boards I’ve owned.